syncfusion-content/blazor-docs/blazor/chart/how-to/synchronized-chart.md

 The crosshair can be synchronized across multiple charts using the `ShowCrosshair` and `HideCrosshair` methods.
 When we hover over one chart, we call the `ShowCrosshair` method for the other charts to align with data points in other connected charts, simplifying data comparison and analysis.

-In the showCrosshair method, specify the following parameters programmatically to enable crosshair for a particular chart:
+In the ShowCrosshair method, specify the following parameters programmatically to enable crosshair for a particular chart:

-* x - x-value of point or x-coordinate value.
+* x - x-coordinate value.
-* y - y-value of point or y-coordinate value.
+* y - y-coordinate value.

 ```cshtml